franpts2/knaptruck/performance_report/RUNTIME_VISUALIZATION.md

 - `algorithm_efficiency.png`: Efficiency comparison (profit/time)
 - `avg_profit_by_algorithm.png`: Solution quality comparison
 - `runtime_report.html`: Comprehensive HTML report with all visualizations

+### Individual Dataset Analysis Files
+For each dataset N (1-10), a directory `dataset_N` is created containing:
+- `dataset_N_execution_time.png`: Execution time comparison for this dataset
+- `dataset_N_execution_time_log.png`: Log-scale version of execution times
+- `dataset_N_profit.png`: Profit comparison for this dataset
+- `dataset_N_efficiency.png`: Efficiency analysis for this dataset
+- `dataset_N_report.html`: HTML report specific to this dataset

+## Dataset Support

+The script supports visualization for:
+- Datasets 1-4: Standard datasets in the `datasets` folder
+- Datasets 5-10: Additional datasets in the `datasets-extra` folder

+If actual performance data is not available for any dataset, the script will generate realistic sample data based on algorithmic complexity patterns to enable visualization.

 ## Requirements